Technical Writer

 The initial step involves creating a random image and using a noise predictor to predict the noise within that image.
 Subsequently, we subtract this estimated noise from the original image, and this process is iteratively repeated.
 After a few iterations, the outcome is an image that represents either a cat or a dog.

-During training, instead of generating noisy images, the model generates tensor in latent space.
+During training, instead of generating noisy images, the model generates a tensor in the latent space.
 Instead of introducing noise directly to an image, Stable Diffusion disrupts the image in the latent space with latent noise.
 This approach is chosen for its efficiency, as operating in the smaller latent space results in a considerably faster process.

-The SD model initiates a random tensor in latent space, this random tensor can be controlled by the seed of the random number generator.
-This noise is the image in latent space.
+The SD model initiates a random tensor in latent space; this random tensor can be controlled by the seed of the random number generator.
+This noise is the image in the latent space.
 The Noise predictor takes in this latent noisy image and the prompt and predicts the noise in latent space (4x64x64 tensor).

 Overall, the latent diffusion model combines elements of probability, generative modeling, and diffusion processes to create a framework for generating complex and realistic data from a latent space.

 Using Stable Diffusion can be computationally expensive as it involves denoising latents iteratively to generate an image.
 To reduce the model complexities, the Distilled Stable Diffusion model from Nota AI is introduced.
 This distilled version streamlines the UNet by removing certain residual and attention blocks of SDM, resulting in a 51% reduction in model size and a 43% improvement in latency on CPU/GPU.
-This work has been able to achieve greater results and yet being on trained on budget.
+This work has been able to achieve greater results and yet has been trained on budget.

 Image from original Research Paper